Computation of Scattering Matrices and their Derivatives for Waveguides: Generalised Eigenfunctions and the Scattering Matrix

 \section{Generalised Eigenfunctions and the Scattering Matrix}

-Let $\chi$ be a function on $M$ with support on $E$ equal to $1$ outside a compact set and fix an orthonormal basis of Neumann eigenfunctions of $\Delta_\Gamma,$ namely $\lbrace\nu_j(y) \rbrace$.
-As was said before, we may identify this sheet with $\mathbb{C} \setminus \mathrm{min}_{j\in J}[\mu_j ,\infty).$ We will generally be working with either the physical sheet of $Z,$ or the sheet defined by $J$ which we shall refer to as the non-physical sheet from now on.
-When identified in this way, every $\lambda$ in the non-physical sheet of $Z$ has its counterpart in the physical sheet which is identical as a complex number.
-Once we fix a sheet, denoted by equation \ref{jay}, and extend our resolvent along a path to it from the physical sheet, we can assume that the resolvent is meromorphic on the whole sheet.\\ \\ \\ We can now introduce:
+Let $\chi$ be a function on the waveguide $M$ with support on $E$ equal to $1$ outside a compact set, and fix an orthonormal basis of Neumann eigenfunctions of $\Delta_\Gamma,$ namely $\lbrace\nu_j(y) \rbrace$.
+As described in section~\ref{sheetsstuff}, we may identify this sheet with $\mathbb{C} \setminus \mathrm{min}_{j\in J}[\mu_j ,\infty)$.
+We will generally be working with either the physical sheet of $Z,$ or the sheet defined by $J$ which we shall refer to as the non-physical sheet from now on.
+When identified in this way, every $\lambda$ in the non-physical sheet of $Z$ has its counterpart in the physical sheet which is identical as a complex number, but not as on the Riemann surface.\\ \\ \\ We can now define:

-for $\lambda$ in the physical sheet, and for the non-physical sheet:
+for $\lambda$ in the physical sheet, and for $\lambda$ in the non-physical sheet: